OutSystems/docs-howtos/src/development/data-grid/how-to-view-data.md

 1. On the **Logic** tab, drag the **ArrangeData** Server Action onto the flow.

     The **Grid** block receives data in JSON format.
-The **ArrangeData** Server Action analyzes this data, serializes it, and retrieves the information from each column, whether it be in, for example, string, number, boolean format.
+The **ArrangeData** Server Action (**only available for O11**) analyzes this data, serializes it, and retrieves the information from each column, whether it be in, for example, string, number, or boolean format.

     ![Drag ArrangeData server action onto the flow](images/grid-arrange-data-ss.png)